-Mandatory training is required of all students by means of the completion of interactive videos relating to sexual misconduct (dating violence, domestic violence, sexual assault, stalking, and consent).
+Mandatory training is required of all students by means of the completion of interactive videos relating to sexual misconduct ("DVSAS") and consent.
 The program is 60 minutes with pre and post exams covering the importance of values, aspects of (un)healthy relationships, gender socialization, sexual assault, consent, bystander intervention, and on-going activism.